lzim/teampsd/resources/design/readme.md

 - **Our mission** to improve how healthcare quality improvement decisions are made enlists diverse team members and partners.
 - We want to **empower** effective contributions from all potential stakeholders.

-## Synthesizing Participatory Learning and Participatory Design
+## Synthesize Participatory Learning and Participatory Design

 - **Team PSD** already developed [_Modeling to Learn_](https://mtl.how/) to scale nationally in the Veterans Health Administration.
   - The **participatory learning** principles we scaled in _Modeling to Learn_ are: